 This mean reversion strategy is easy to implement in stock trading to find good trades.

-You only need to trade in the markets after the end of the trading hours.
+You only need to trade in the markets after the trading hours.

 In this mean reversion indicator, I use the daily close to scan for signals to have time for analysis.